 We especially welcome applications from people of colour, people from poorer backgrounds, people with disabilities, carers, members of the LGBTQ+ community, travellers and anyone who cannot afford to pay for the #CIJSummer training.
 It is open to UK and republic of Ireland residents only.
 Applicants must be 18 years old.

-While we have a funder for this bursary scheme, if you want to make a donation and support it, all the money raised will go towards bursaries and will enable us to offer more places to candidates.
+All the money raised will go towards bursaries and will enable us to offer more places to candidates.
 Please donate here.

-“I had previously I’d thought that being an investigative journalism was a far off dream career that I didn’t really understand or know how to pursue. […] I felt encouraged by the feeling of belonging to a collective of people who all had the shared belief and desire to hold power to account.”
+“I had previously thought that being an investigative journalist was a far off dream career that I didn’t really understand or know how to pursue. […] I felt encouraged by the feeling of belonging to a collective of people who all had the shared belief and desire to hold power to account.”

 “The experience blew my mind!”

-#CIJLyra McKee in the media:
+About #CIJLyra McKee in the media:

 - BBC Radio Humberside (Hull).
 David Burns Show. (from 2hrs 24mins in).
 25 February 2020.

 - BBC Radio Humberside (Hull).
 No-Filter with Kofi Smiles.
 (From 1hr 2mins in).
 17 February 2020.

 - CIJ Director James Harkin speaks to NVTV, local TV for Belfast, The Round-Up Programme.
 11 February 2020.